Screen sharing a PowerPoint presentation

 In this article I am using the Zoom app in Windows 10.
 The six options are: Share your entire screen/desktop.
 Share the Slide Show window.
 Share the editing window with a clean look.
 Run the Slide Show in a window and share that window.
 Use Presenter View to show the audience your slides while you see Presenter View.

-4. How to Screen Share a PowerPoint Presentation in Zoom
+6. How to Share a PowerPoint on Zoom

 This video shows you how to share Powerpoint slides in Zoom, including dual-monitor scenarios and the new "Powerpoint as virtual background" feature.
 You can...